alimorawej/Hawk/README.md

 <p><i>“Apache Spark”</i> is a popular open-source platform for large-scale data processing that is well-suited for iterative machine learning tasks.
 Figure 2, shows a Big data analytics framework.
 By allowing user programs to load data into a cluster’s memory and query it repeatedly.
 Spark is a unified analytics engine complete with machine learning algorithms and libraries.
 In contrast to Hadoop’s two-stage disk-based MapReduce paradigm, Spark’s multi-stage in-memory primitives provide performance up to 100 times faster for certain applications.</p>
 <p><i>“Flume Agent”</i> is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
 It has a simple and flexible architecture based on streaming data flows.</p>
+<p>For this architecture we have designed analogous hardware, figure 3. shown block diagram architecture.</p>

 <figure>
   <center>